Pyt-logo

 Q: Is it possible to visit forbidden places with special permissions?

-A: Yes, in some special cases you can get permissions to visit particular forbidden place.
+A: Yes, in some special cases, you can get permission to visit a particular forbidden place.
 Mostly, there are some rules and regulation you need to follow to visit any forbidden place.

 Q: Is it possible that forbidden places may have any supernatural reasons for not visiting?